'So Casual', Fort Worth Police Seek Suspects Who Stole, Destroyed Golf Carts From Resort

 FORT WORTH (CBDFW) – The Fort Worth police department is asking for the public’s help identifying five suspects who stole golf carts, damaging three beyond repair, from The Golf Club Fossil Creek.

 Police said they forced open the garage door of a golf cart storage building on May 5.
-They returned two hours later to take more golf carts from the storage building.READ MORE: Burleson Police Department Asks For Prayers After Officer Kevin Cordell Shot In Line Of Duty
+They returned two hours later to take more golf carts from the storage building.READ MORE: Suspect In Custody After Child Found Dead In Street In Dallas Neighborhood

 Anyone who knows who they are is urged to call police at 817.392.3188.